Encyclopedia

 Eolambia

-“`html Eolambia: Profile of a Prehistoric Giant Eolambia Eolambia (EE-oh-LAM-bee-uh; “Dawn Lambeosaurine”) is a genus of herbivorous hadrosauroid dinosaur that lived during the Late Cretaceous period, approximately 98.5 million years ago.
+Eolambia: Profile of a Prehistoric Giant Eolambia Eolambia (EE-oh-LAM-bee-uh; “Dawn Lambeosaurine”) is a genus of herbivorous hadrosauroid dinosaur that lived during the Late Cretaceous period, approximately 98.5 million years ago.
 Its fossils were discovered in Utah, USA, in rocks of the Cedar Mountain Formation.
-The name “Eolambia” refers to its early appearance (“Eo” meaning
+The name “Eolambia” refers to its early appearance (“Eo” meaning dawn)

 Eolambia Read Post »